 To support consistency in the implementation of this policy, displays in each classroom and the school hall will show the same information and will be used by school staff and pupils to ensure all stakeholders understand the processes within this policy and that they are actioned in a fair and consistent manner.
+This also includes displays and information on The Zones of Regulation which is used as a tool to help children to understand their emotions and as a tool for them to support and manage self-regulation.
 (Appendix 3)

-Policy Date: September 2023
+Policy Date: July 2025

-Review Date: September 2024
+Review Date: July 2026